 Apart from those botanical outliers, if you’re looking for a clumping bamboo, it will be helpful to live in a warmer climate.
 In terms of bamboo, clumping is practically synonymous with tropical.
 Still, this only refers to the conditions in their native habitats.
 Not every “tropical” bamboo requires tropical or subtropical weather to survive, but most of them are frost sensitive and will have a pretty hard time in places that get snow.

 Many species of the genus Bambusa are strictly tropical or subtropical, but some are hardy down to about 20º F. Members of the genus Chusquea, clumpers from Central and South America, are also surprisingly hardy, often down to 0º F. But giant bamboos in the genus Dendrocalamus or Schizostachyum won’t really make it if temperatures regularly drop below freezing.
-Same goes for neotropical timber bamboo like Guadua.
+The same goes for neotropical timber bamboo like Guadua.

 Running bamboos from cooler climates

 If you’re growing bamboo in colder climates, like USDA zone 7 or lower, you’re probably going to have better luck with a running bamboo.
-Varieties like Phyllostachys, Sasa, and Pleioblastus, predominantly native to China and Japan, are very cold hardy and can be very fast spreading.
+Varieties like Phyllostachys, Sasa, and Pleioblastus, predominantly native to China and Japan, are very cold-hardy and can be very fast spreading.
 They can even grow in Canada, one of the few places that has no native species of bamboo.
 But they can also be invasive, which makes many gardeners uncomfortable.
 In many cases, however, the freezing weather tends to slow the growth and spread of an otherwise highly aggressive bamboo specimen.

 Fun fact: The most widespread bamboo